GT458/ASKL/README.md

 # Technologies
- Besides basic vanilla JS, HTML, and CSS, Three.js will be used to render the game itself.
+ Besides basic vanilla JS, HTML, and CSS, Canvas will be used to render the game itself.
  The Web Audio API will be used to determine the beats per minute for a song to determine how to generate combos for the user to hit.
  NPM will be used to handle the packages used for the project, as well as webpack and babel for transpiling the JS code.